rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 <h3 id="f-2">  ☑️  Step 2: ☞ Test the code!  </h3>

 In the terminal, run `~/bin/website-backup.sh`.
 You should see output saying it was successful.
 Go to `~/backups/` and make sure there's a folder there containing everything from the database's rows.
+Make sure the uploaded files copied too.

 <br/><br/><br/><br/>